exercism/v3/languages/python/exercises/concept/string-methods/.docs/introduction.md

 on method arguments, and/or additional information can be returned.
 Strings can be concatenated using the `+` operator or with `str.join()`.

-`Strings` are immutable (the value does not change), so each of these methods will actually return a new instance of `str` instead of modifying the existing one.
+`Strings` are immutable (meaning the value does not change), so each of these methods will actually return a new instance of `str` instead of modifying the existing one.